 We are now coming back to a few tips and guidelines for digital photography.
-Understanding how your camera works is an important factor required before jumping into being creative behind the lens.
+Understanding your camera’s work is an important factor before jumping into being creative behind the lens.
 It’s like building a house without knowing which tool does what.
 We mainly focus on

-- ISO– light is captured by sensors and are controlled by the ISO.
-The lower the ISO the less sensitivity, the higher the ISO, the higher the sensitivity, capturing digital distortions side by side.
+- ISO– light is captured by sensors and is controlled by the ISO.
+The lower the ISO, the less sensitivity; the higher the ISO, the higher the sensitivity, capturing digital distortions side by side.

 Tips and Tricks

-It is easy to be able to click a random picture but wouldn’t it be great to know a few tips and guidelines necessary to create aesthetic masterpieces.
+It is easy to click a random picture, but it wouldn’t be great to know a few tips and guidelines necessary to create aesthetic masterpieces.
 A few of the most effective techniques are

 Shaking Your Camera